Luna17k/mingtocat/README.md

 #### The Robe

 Besides yellow, purple robe was usually used in a informal occasion.
-At the shoulder, there were two seals, which were respectively represented for the Sun (日) with a red color and the Moon (月) with a white one.
+At the shoulder, there were two seals, which were respectively represented for the Sun (日) with a red color in the left side and the Moon (月) with a white color in the right side.
+A pattern with four encircling dragons (團龍), which was always four, sometimes eight or twelve, were embroidered (繡於) at the middle position and two sleeves.
+How elegant they were.
+Notice that the white parts of the inside clothing would be shown a little outside the sleeves named "Chen Bai (襯擺)".

+#### The Inside Clothing

+The collar of the inside clothing was usually dressed into cross like the character `Y`, which was usually decorated with red or yellow color.

+#### The Belt

+The belt was mainly designed with jades, and its color was usually red or yellow.
+In China, this belt was called "Dai Ting (帶鞓)".

+#### The Shoes

+The shoes would always be a black boot named "Zao Boot (皂靴)".